Sniffy2019/Deep-State-weekender/README.md

 The aim is to develop flyers that interact with the client so they can select this event and also book mark other potential events.
 Its a blend of a drop flyer with a "ticketmaster" addition added to it.
 There are also various different pages to access via buttons, downloads and via the social media outlets.
+There is a map that shows exactly where the 02 is.
+There is also a sample playlist should the user wish to here samples of the line up artists sets.
 Its a site that could be developed further for more inteactive festival sites.

 <a name="User"></a>